simpleidserver/FaasNet/docs/documentation/portal/manage.md

 { "firstname" : "sid" }
 ```

-Finally click on the `Launch` button.
+Click on the `Launch` button.
 The JSON object above will be transformed into a new object which looks like to something like this :

 ```
 { "FIRSTNAME": "sid" }